VanirDev/VariantEncumbrance/README.md

 In the module settings, custom multipliers are available for unequipped, equipped, and proficiently equipped items.
 This was mainly added for my house rules, where equipped proficient items get a small weight reduction due to experience handling them, but this lends some flexibility to the system for anyone to use.

-### Buttons header sheet for enable/disable the features (Weight Calculation and Active Effects) actor by actor
+### Buttons header sheet for enable/disable the features of Variant Encumbrance (Weight Calculation and Active Effects) actor by actor

 Add new buttons on the header sheet of the actors for choose when to avoid to add the Active Effect or weight calculation.
 To much bad feed back on the automatization of the AE, i hope  with this to help the community to find the best solution for the single individual